sishii1214/sishii1214.github.io/books.md

 - 告白, 町田康 (Confession by Ko MACHIDA)

   - Literally The BEST novel I have ever read.
 I remember reading this novel on the bus on the long way to Mt.
-Odaigahara with Yamaguchi-san.
+Odaigahara with Yamaguchi-san. <br>

 - Le città invisibili, Italo Calvino